-Tyrise’s creative artistry and artwork has landed her an internship role at a local tattoo shop where she draws tattoo designs and ideas on transfer paper.
-Her first drawing was a beautiful cross design for her aunt.
-Both of Tyrise’s parents are looking to invest in a tattoo machine and will get her more tattoo supplies for Christmas.
+Tyrise’s artwork has earned her an internship at a local tattoo shop where she draws designs on transfer paper.
 Tyrise’s following has become so large that people are finding her on social media and asking her to draw tattoos for them.

-Sharene and Tyrise continue to break barriers as they over their adversities in education and serve as an inspiration for others in the Detroit area.
-Thank you, Sharene and Tyrise for your beautiful story, Bonded by Bookshare.
+Sharene and Tyrise continue to break barriers as they overcome their adversities in education and serve as an inspiration for others in the Detroit area.
+Thank you, Sharene and Tyrise, for sharing your beautiful story.

+CTA?
+What action do you want readers to take?
+Learn more about…

+Add Bookshare boilerplate here so readers know who qualifies, what it contains, what it costs, and how to get more info